Writing a lambda calculus interpeter in a new language and an old language

 steps = fix (\rec x -> if x == eval x then [x] else x:(rec $ eval x))

 The substitution function is simple: it only needs to avoid captured variables.
+To avoid capturing otherwise free variables, we need to get the set of free variables first.

 ((λx.λy.y) ((λx.x x) (λx.x x))) b